kumuluz/kumuluzee/README.md

 KumuluzEE has been designed to use the standard Java EE technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java EE developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.

+KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0 and MicroProfile 1.1.
+It implements MicroProfile Config 1.1, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.0 and MicroProfile Metrics 1.0 APIs.

 Primary features:

 - No need for a traditional application server.
 Run your app anywhere Java runs as well as in PaaS